Agentic Economic Modeling: Agentic Modeling for Regional Experiment

 \subsection{Results of Region-wise Bias Correction}

 The main purpose of the region-wise experiment is to evaluate the model's generalization ability.
-In Table~\ref{tab:region-wise-results}, we list the following numbers to compare: (1) the effect estimated from the \textbf{human experiment only in $\mathcal{Z}_{ID}$}; (2) the effect estimated from the \textbf{human experiment only in $\mathcal{Z}_{OOD}$}; (3) Training the \textbf{integrated model} on $\mathcal{Z}_{ID}$ and then applying it to $\mathcal{Z}_{OOD}$ to estimate the effect; (4) Training the \textbf{mixture model} on $\mathcal{Z}_{ID}$ and applying it to $\mathcal{Z}_{OOD}$ to estimate the effect and (5) the effect estimated from the nationwide human experiment (all zips).

-The mixture model demonstrates stronger generalization ability than the integrated model.
-The estimated treatment effect by the mixture model (-65 bps) is close to that of the complete human experiment (-60 bps).
-The black-box integrated model produces only -39 bps.
-The assumed linear weighted structure may be closer to the model of the real-world setting.
-From the confidence intervals, we can see that the trained models both exhibit some variation, but the range of variation is within an acceptable level.
-In summary, the generalization ability demonstrated by the mixture model enables us to substantially \textbf{reduce the regions} required for conducting human experiments.
+In Table~\ref{tab:region-wise-results}, the mixture model demonstrates stronger generalization ability (on $\mathcal{Z}_{OOD}$) than the integrated model.
+The estimated treatment effect by the mixture model (-65 $\pm$ 10 bps) is close to that of the complete human experiment (-60 $\pm$ 8 bps).
+The black-box integrated model produces only -39 $\pm$ 9 bps.
+The generalization ability demonstrated by the mixture model enables us to substantially \textbf{reduce the regions} required for conducting human experiments.